TYPO3incubator/surfcamp-team2/local_packages/portfolio/README.md

 |```style.contentAlignment```|Defining the content alignment|```center```|```center```, ```left```|
 |```style.logo.path```|Defining the logo path in fileadmin|```/fileadmin/logo/typo3_logo.svg```|define the correct path|

 ## Socials

 For adding links to your social media accounts you just need to add links to your accounts in the sets.
-The following social media channels are yet supported:
+The following social media channels are yet supported and can be shown with an icon.

 | Channel| Identifier|
 |--------|-----------|